chunhualiao/rose-apt-get/README.md

 ## Registering an account with https://launchpad.net

-If you don't yet have an account there, you have to create one first
+If you don't yet have an account there, you have to create one first there.

 ## Generating GPG key